facebookincubator/dhcplb/vagrant/README.md

 This will bring up the following VMs:

 * `dhcpserver`: a VM running ISC `dhcpd` (both v4 and v6) configured with a subnet in the private network space.
+You can start as many as you want by changing the variable on top of the `Vagrantfile`.
 * `dhcplb`: a VM running the `dhcplb` itself, configured to foward traffic to the above;
 * `dhcprelay`: a VM running ISC `dhcrelay`, it intercepts broadcast/multicast